Brain injury medical negligence claims.

 Misdiagnosis of a stroke, haematoma or other such events, leading to a delay in treatment which in turn cause permanent or increased brain injury.

-Misdiagnosis of brain tumours, leading to worsening of the cancer and making subsequent treatment more invasive, longer lasting or in some cases, impossible.
+Misdiagnosis of brain tumours, leading to worsening of the cancer and making subsequent treatment more invasive, longer lasting or in some cases, impossible to treat.
 For more information, please see our cancer misdiagnosis page.

-If you or your child has sustained any type of brain injury due to medical negligence of either an NHS or Private practitioner, MG Legal’s specialist personal injury solicitors are equipped to deal with your claim.
-We have dealt with a range of cases over combined decades of experience including life-changing injuries following major incidents, or, at the other end of the spectrum, but no less important to us, short term, minor brain injuries, following bumps and bangs to the head.
+If you, or a loved one, have sustained any type of brain injury due to the medical negligence of either an NHS or Private practitioner, MG Legal’s specialist personal injury solicitors are equipped to deal with your claim.
+Our medical negligence experts have dealt with a range of brain injury cases, ranging from clients who have suffered life-changing injuries following major incidents, or, at the other end of the spectrum, but no less important to us, clients that have suffered short term, minor brain injuries, following bumps and bangs to the head.

 What awards are made for head and brain injuries?

 At MG Legal our first port of call is the Judicial Studies Board Guidelines (JSB), a regularly updated reference book containing guides for awards in certain brackets based on the type and scale of the injuries as detailed by the medical experts in your claim.
 You will find a copy of the JSB on the desk or in the briefcase of every solicitor, barrister and judge who deals with personal injury.

 Should it not be sufficient to value a case on the content of the JSB, the parties can turn to specific Case-Law to ‘fine tune’ the award within a certain bracket.